We are Unique and so are our Financial Needs

 We Educate

-We highlight the roots of systemic economic discrimination and how we’ve gotten here; and how systemic economic inequality still pervades today.
+We talk about the roots of systemic economic discrimination and how it still pervades today.
+And what we can do to help protect ourselves for the future.

 Who we are